Judge rejects Arizona prisoner’s bid to delay execution

 Atwood was convicted of murder in the 1984 killing of Vicki Hoskinson.

-Authorities have said Atwood kidnapped Hoskinson, whose remains were discovered in the desert northwest of Tucson nearly seven months after her disappearance.
+Authorities have said Atwood kidnapped the girl, whose remains were discovered in the desert northwest of Tucson nearly seven months after her disappearance.
 Experts could not determine the cause of death from the remains that were found, according to court records.

 Atwood maintains that he is innocent of the crimes.